Ogoa/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home
 This file contains work for task 2.
 It is a script that changes the working directory to the user's home directory.

+3-listfiles
+THis file contains work for task 3.
+It is a script that displays the contents of the working directory in a long format.